vothane/aceshigh/README.md

 **ac** tive **e** ngine for **s** earch in **h** eavy &amp; l **igh** t ruby web apps (rails, sinatra, ...)

-Exposes the Lucene Java libraries to any implementation of Ruby by using JRuby and DRb.
+Exposes the Lucene Java libraries to any implementation of Ruby by using JRuby (using DRb as a messaging server) and Clojure as an interop JVM language to interface with Lucene.

 demo

-open a JRuby terminal (if using rvm: rvm use jruby or chruby ruby if using  chruby)
+open a **JRuby** terminal (if using rvm: rvm use **jruby** or chruby **jruby** if using chruby)

 go inside the aceshigh dir and type